 Interest – Are people asking questions on sites like Quora or Reddit?

-Ultimately, Lava is about helping you better understand what makes your audience tick, so that you can use this information to enhance your content campaigns.
+Ultimately, Lava is about helping you better understand your audience and what makes them tick.
+You can then use this information to enhance your content campaigns.

 I hope you have fun playing around with it.
-As it’s still in beta, please let us know if you have any questions or suggestions!
+It’s still in beta, so please email me if you have any questions or suggestions.